Surface-Aligned Neural Radiance Fields for Controllable 3D Human Synthesis: Related Work

 \paragraph{Neural radiance fields for a dynamic human body.} Recently, neural radiance fields (NeRF)~\cite{mildenhall2020nerf} has become a common building block for photorealistic novel view synthesis.
 Some studies have improved on the original NeRF to enable it to model dynamic scenes~\cite{park2021nerfies, pumarola2020d, li2020scene, du2021nerflow, tretschk2021nonrigid, park2021hypernerf}.
 The key idea of these methods is to introduce a deformation field that maps the observation space to a canonical space and builds a NeRF in the canonical space.
 However, optimizing both the deformation field and NeRF is an under-constrained problem that can cause implausible results or artifacts~\cite{park2021nerfies}.

 For modeling a dynamic human body, recent studies~\cite{peng2021neural, peng2021animatable, 2021narf, liu2021neural} have proposed the use of prior knowledge of human pose and skinning weights of SMPL~\cite{SMPL:2015} to ease the learning of a deformation field.
 Animatable NeRF~\cite{peng2021animatable} uses the skinning weight of SMPL~\cite{SMPL:2015} to predict the neural blend shape fields.
-Neural Actor~\cite{liu2021neural}, using relatively dense camera inputs in contrast to our sparse view setting, predicts the texture map from the posed mesh and utilizes it as additional information to help predict the deformation fields.
+Neural Actor~\cite{liu2021neural} predicts the texture map from the posed mesh and utilizes it as additional information to help predict the deformation fields.
 However, learning a deformation field leads to a significant increase in network parameters, as well as the cost and difficulty of training and inference.
 Neural Body~\cite{peng2021neural} uses the structured latent code anchored at the SMPL vertices to encode the pose information.
 However, this approach shows poor performance for a novel pose synthesis because the encoding process of the latent code strongly relies on the training pose.
 NARF~\cite{2021narf} uses the human skeleton to transform spatial points into bone coordinates to learn a locally-defined NeRF, which has some conceptual similarity to our approach.
 However, because such bone coordinates have no surface information, they do not fully utilize a human body prior from SMPL nor support manipulations such as body shape control.